J. T. Barrett: Early life

-Playing career

-College
+College career

 Barrett redshirted as a freshman at Ohio State in 2013.
 Barrett was expected to be the backup quarterback to senior Braxton Miller in 2014.
 However, he became the starter after Miller was forced to miss the season due to injury.
 On November 29, during the Ohio State-Michigan matchup, Barrett went down with what was later determined to be a broken ankle early in the fourth quarter.
 The injury happened on a run play, with Ohio State leading 28–21, after Barrett had thrown for 176 yards and a touchdown while also rushing for 89 yards and two touchdowns.
 Ohio State went on to win the game with Cardale Jones at quarterback.
 Barrett was cited in the weeks before the injury as a potential Heisman Trophy contender but ended up finishing fifth in the voting.
 His injury prevented him from returning during the 2014 season, but he had a successful surgery and was expected to be available in a limited capacity for spring practice.
 Ohio State went on to win their next game against Wisconsin, the 2015 Sugar Bowl against Alabama, and the 2015 CFP National Championship, behind the play of third-string quarterback Cardale Jones.

 As a redshirt sophomore in 2015, Barrett passed for 992 yards, 11 touchdowns, and four interceptions, splitting time with Jones.
 As a redshirt junior in 2016, he passed for 2,555 yards, 24 touchdowns, and seven interceptions.
 Barrett returned to Ohio State for his final season of eligibility in 2017.
 As a redshirt senior in 2017, he passed for 3,053 yards, 35 touchdowns, and nine interceptions.